NewTec-GmbH/SpaceShipRadar/doc/detailed-design/index.rst

-.. space_ship_radar documentation master file.
+..
+Space Ship Radar documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
    This file is written in ``reStructuredText`` syntax.
 Dor documentation see: